 On a cold Tuesday of November, on the third floor of William H. Hannon Library, two women prepared themselves not only to present their recently published book, Enhancing Library and Information Research Skills: A Guide for Academic Librarians, but to discuss the importance of research in the life of a librarian.

-The evening was going to be a special one as both authors are part of the William H. Hannon Library family, and the first librarians to present at Faculty Pub Night: Kristine Brancolini, Dean of the Library, and Marie Kennedy, Serials & Electronic Resources Librarian.
+The evening was going to be a special one as both authors are part of the William H. Hannon Library family, and the first librarians to present at Faculty Pub Night: Kristine Brancolini, Dean of the Library, and Marie Kennedy, Serials and Electronic Resources Librarian.
 Together, they worked on this book for nine years– a book in which they explore the culture of library-related research, institutional support, and the barriers conducting research, among other relevant topics.

 When I first walked in, nervousness lingered in the air alongside the faint smell of food.
 The sun was setting behind the sea and the mountains, transforming the sky into a land of color.
 I sat in the last row of chairs, observing how the room filled up drop by drop.
 The spectators laughed, moved from seat to seat, told stories about soon-to-be flights and commented on small anecdotes from a few hours back.
 “It’s good to see you” and “thank you for coming” echoing against the walls.